PHuhn/NSG.PrimeNG/README.md

 # NSG.PrimeNG
 ## Overview
-This solution contains .Net projects as follows:
+This solution contains .Net Standard projects as follows:
 - A collection of support functions for PrimeNG (NSG.Library.PrimeNG)

 ## The libraries